-If the beneficiary of private pension and the payer of contributions are different, the private pension money shall be deemed to be a donated property of the beneficiary.
+If the beneficiary of a private pension and the payer of contributions are different, the private pension benefits received shall be deemed as a property donated to the beneficiary.

 Inherited and donated property contributed to a person operating a business for religious, charitable, academic or other purposes of public good (hereinafter referred to as a public service corporation) shall not be subject to inheritance or gift tax.
-In cases where property is not included in the taxable amount of inheritance or gift tax and all or part of the benefits arising from such property are not used for purposes of the public good in an appropriate manner, inheritance and gift tax shall be immediately levied on the amount.
+In cases where all or part of the benefits arising from inherited or donated property, which have been excluded from the taxable amount of inheritance or gift tax, are not used for purposes of the public good in an appropriate manner, inheritance and gift tax shall be immediately levied on the excluded amount.

-Inherited property contributed by the deceased or the beneficiary to a person operating a public service corporation shall not be included in the taxable amount of inheritance tax if the contribution is made within the report deadline (in cases where there exists any unavoidable cause, six months from the date of the extinction of such cause).
-Where stocks with voting rights or equity shares of a domestic corporation are contributed and the aggregate of the stocks to be contributed is in excess of 5/100 (10/100 in cases of contributions to public service corporations in good faith as prescribed by the Presidential Decree) of the total number of stocks, the excess shall be added to the taxable amount of inheritance tax.
+Property contributed by the deceased or the beneficiary to a person operating a public service corporation shall not be included in the taxable amount of inheritance tax if the contribution is made within six months from the commencement of inheritance.
+When shares with voting rights or equity shares of a domestic corporation are contributed and the aggregate of the shares to be contributed exceeds 5% (10% in cases of contributions to conscientious public service corporations as prescribed by the Presidential Decree of the IGTL) of the total number of the shares, the excess shall be added to the taxable amount of inheritance tax.